 What is BARF?

 BARF stands for Biologically Appropriate Raw Food.
-It’s a method of feeding which consists of feeding raw food to your dog(s) or cat(s), with a certain amount of meat and vegetables being fed.
+It’s a method of feeding raw food to your dog or cat.

-- 84g of beef
+- 84g beef

-- 11g of chicken legs
+- 11g chicken legs

-- 10g of beef liver
+- 10g beef liver

-- 4g courgette mash
+- 4g zucchini mash

 - 1g apple mash

-- 8 drops of AniForte Omega 3 salmon oil
+- 8 drops of AniForte omega-3 salmon oil

-- 0,5g AniForte Eco-seaweed lime
+- 0.5g AniForte eco-seaweed lime

 - 0.5g AniForte taurine

-Your AniForte Team.
+Your AniForte Team